Ghana: Agricultural Growth Key to Spur Ghana's Economic Growth

 With the right kinds of policies and investments, Ghana could enhance its agricultural exports, reduce its food imports, and in the process create many more productive jobs along agricultural value chains, boost national per capita income, absorb a growing labor force and enable more workers to shift out of traditional or low-productivity agriculture.

-Danielle Resnick is senior research fellow and Xinshen Diao is deputy director in the Development Strategy and Governance Division at the International Food Policy Research Institute (IFPRI), Washington, DC, United States.
+Author Bio: Danielle Resnick is senior research fellow and Xinshen Diao is deputy director in the Development Strategy and Governance Division at the International Food Policy Research Institute (IFPRI), Washington, DC, United States.
 Peter Hazell and Shashidhara Kolavalli are independent researchers based in the US.
+The opinion piece originally appeared in All Africa.